8 Great Reasons Why Everyone Needs to Give Pauper Magic a Try

 Increasing Power Levels of New Commons – And it Won’t Break Your Wallet

 Format staples are staples for a reason, and thus the power of some select cards provide rationale for similar effects not being printed at common in the future: Unique effects such as that of cards like [c]Gush[/c] or [c]Rancor[/c], or sheer power level of cards such as [c]Lightning Bolt[/c] or [c]Counterspell[/c].
 However, over the years there has been a marked improvement in the strength of commons available to us.
 True, their main directive is to support the major limited archetypes in their respective draft format, but this also allows for increased intrigue upon the release of every new set to add new tools available for Pauper.

 The release of Eternal Masters later this year may be on every “magpie’s” mind (to pick up that foil [c]Force of Will[/c]), but after Modern Masters 2015 saw the most changes of rarity in a single set last year, my Pauper mindset is going into overdrive contemplating new additions which could be brought to every Pauper players’ attention.

 And last, but not by any means the least…

 No Eldrazi – Well Only One in The Entire Format

-Well, unless you’re lucky enough to play Tron and get domed by an [Card]Ulamog’s Crusher[/Card] (and yes, the Urza Lands are legal in Pauper).
+Well, unless you’re lucky enough to play Tron and get domed by an [c]Ulamog’s Crusher[/c] (and yes, the Urza Lands are legal in Pauper).
 The Eldrazi menace may still be rampaging around the Modern metagame, and looks to be an even more serious threat for Standard as we near the release of Shadows Over Innistrad, Pauper will provide you with a retreat from the swarm, with Tron and only Tron capable of running Eldrazi in the format.